 Say you have a credit card you use for all of your expenses.
-It’s a great way to earn points and you pay it off in full each month.
-The only problem is that you’ve paid off your debt and the credit score has decreased.
+You pay it off in full each month and find that it’s a great way to earn points.
+The only problem: You’ve paid off your debt and the credit score has decreased.

 Paid off debt and credit score decreased

 Well, not unless you take the aforementioned credit utilization rate into account.
 Remember our scenario from earlier?
 Let’s say that you use your credit card for everything and your available credit is $7,000.
 Because you’re using this card for everything (and you’re paying it in full each month), you end up paying back $2,000 to $3,500.
 In that situation, you’re utilization rate is 28.5 to 50 percent.